 How should Taco Seasoning be stored?

-I store this in a glass jar with a tight fitting lid and keep it in my spice drawer where it will stay good for several years.
+I store this taco seasoning mix in a glass jar with a tight fitting lid and keep it in my spice drawer where it will stay good for at least one or two years.

 Kalyn's Taco Seasoning Mix process shot collage with ingredients